-The CARTER Center for K-12 Black History Education at the University of Missouri-Columbia will leverage history educators, social studies teachers, community educators, policy makers as well as other advocates to transform Black history education in today’s public, private, and homeschooled environments.
+The Carter Center for K-12 Black History Education at the University of Missouri leverages history educators, social studies teachers, community educators, policy makers as well as other advocates to transform Black history education in today’s public, private, and homeschooled environments.

-The mode through which the work of CARTER will advance Black history scholarship and practice is based on the following three initiatives:
+The mode through which the work of the Carter Center will advance Black history scholarship and practice is based on the following three initiatives:

 - Curriculum and curriculum development,

 - Critical and effective pedagogies by researching master teachers of Black history as well as evaluating how established approaches such as critical race theory and culturally sustaining pedagogy contribute to Black history learning and teaching.

 - The impact of federal, state and local policy on Black history curriculum and pedagogy, and

 - The psychological and sociological influences on students, teachers, and society.

 As part of our research initiative, the Carter Center has a group of affiliated faculty members from around the country named, the K-12 Black History Research Consortium.
 Collectively, these scholars have hundreds of quality research studies on Black history education and close to 2 million dollars of grants currently under review.

 Teacher Professional Development

 The Carter Center is committed to improving Black history curriculum and instruction.
 We understand that history and social studies teachers are curriculum gatekeepers in how Black history is delivered.
 Research has indicated that many teachers lack the professional development necessary to provide quality Black history instruction.
 Our goal is to help teachers expand on Black history knowledge and assist them in seeking appropriate teaching methods associated with the subject.
 Our annual Teaching Black History Conference as well as our teacher professional development program serves as examples.
 Additionally, we will build a Teaching Black history certificate program for teachers and educators.
 We will also create content through digital mediums such as podcasting and webinars.